Switchblade (band): Invictus Infinitum (2008–2011)

 In 2008, Switchblade opted to put all live shows on hold and focus on the writing and recording of the new album.
 In a 30 July 2008 MySpace blog, Switchblade revealed the title of their follow-up album to be Invictus Infinitum.
 They also revealed that Alhaddad would be leaving the band, replaced with Gerard Dack of Infernal Method.

 Invictus Infinitum was released in Australia on 6 June 2009 on Melbourne-based label AmpHead Music, and was supported by a national tour which included shows with Psycroptic, The Amenta, Daysend, Alarum, Frankenbok and many more.
 The album was mixed by Grammy Award-winning producer Neil Kernon in the US and featured Nevermore guitarist Jeff Loomis on the track "Reflective Curse."

 On 15 October 2009, Switchblade capped off the year by supporting thrash metal band Slayer, for their one-off Australian performance of the seminal album Reign in Blood.
 It was also announced that the band would be supporting the newly reformed Wollongong-based band Segression, who were one of the most prolific Australian metal bands during the 90s, but had broken up in 2002.

 In 2010, Switchblade played a small number of select shows including a Sydney festival for the 30th anniversary of long-running heavy metal store Utopia Records, with bands such as The Amenta, Daysend and more, and also supported thrash metal pioneers Exodus in Sydney.
 Soon after it was announced that the band was working on a new release due in 2011, and would be taking a short break from live shows.

 In May 2011, the band posted an official announcement stating the members of Switchblade were parting ways, and moving on to other musical projects.
 Andrew Najdek and Gerard Dack are members of new Sydney melodic death metal band "Icon of Deceit" and Delvecchio plays in Sydney black/melodic death band Sanctium.

+In 2025 Piccolotto was announced as the drummer in the newly reformed Daysend lineup.